osugrad86/Cybersecurity-BootCamp-Project1/README.md

 Machines within the network can only be accessed by SSH.
 - The network was configured to grant access over IP Address and I used my Home laptop's IP address to build the security rules.
-  IP Address variable - see Special Note below.
+  IP Address variable - see Project Challenge below.

-### Project Challenges:
+### Project Challenge:
 **My internet service provider (ISP) uses dynamic assignment of my home laptop's IP address.
 This requires an update to the NSG (Network Security Group) of my virtual network each time I started up the laptop.
 Using a tool like IP Monkey or IP Chicken to get the current IP address of my laptop, I needed to edit the NSG to reflect this new value.
 Otherwise, I would not have access to any of the virtual machines.**

 My home laptop was granted access to the ELK VM.
 Its IP address varies see: Special Note above.